KelvinBeerJones/ceda_database/README.md

 The database records that were created from the initial dataset from the RAI form the Authority Index.

 My own research at RAI and Society of Friends produced over 1000 new records, some of which potentially duplicated records in the initial (RAI) data set, but name variants were often used (e.g. John, Jack, J).
 Where the initial dataset records already contain a family_name and / or first_names, then the initial dataset record form the authority index.
 New data therefore had to be matched to a record in the established Authority Index.
 This was a careful process informed by all of the known data on prospective match candidates.
+This issue arose and was addressed again when (later) genealogical data was donated by QFHS.

 ## sql database build scripts for the initial build (RAI data)